ganeti/ganeti/man/gnt-instance.rst

 and ``-O (--os-parameters)`` options specifies hypervisor, backend and OS parameter options in the form of name=value[,...].
 For details which options can be specified, see the **add** command.

+The ``--clear-os-parameters`` option will clear all current (public) instance OS parameters and the ``--clear-os-parameters-private`` will clear all current private OS parameters.

 The ``-t (--disk-template)`` option will change the disk template of the instance.
 Currently, conversions between all the available